1,000+ Opportunities

 Save a search for “Department of Fish and Wildlife” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Nonprofit; Public Agency; Tribal Government.
+Search similar grants →According to the current listing, eligibility includes: Nonprofit; Public Agency; Tribal Government.
 The following organizations are eligible to receive grant funding (FGC, section 1501.5(b)): · Public agencies within California; · Nonprofit organizations qualified to do business in California, qualified under Section 501(c) of Title 26 of the United States Code; · California Native American Tribes, as defined in Public Resources Code Section 21073.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.